-Put the macros into a folder.
-To avoid unintentionally deleting these macros, we suggest putting the macros into the folder "C:\Program Files\SAS\bugs". "bugs" is a new folder that needs to be created first.

-2. Modify the SAS configuration file, sasv8.cfg for SAS 8.x or sasv9.cfg for SAS 9.x.

-Open the file in notepad and add the two lines below at the end and save it.
+- Put the macros into a folder.
+To avoid unintentionally deleting these macros, we suggest putting the macros into the folder C:\Program Files\SAS\bugs, where bugs is a new folder that needs to be created first. - 2.
+Modify the SAS configuration file, sasv8.cfg for SAS 8.x or sasv9.cfg for SAS 9.x.
+Open the file in Notepad and add the following two lines at the end and save it:

+'''

--insert sasautos 'C:\Program Files\SAS\bugs' -insert sasautos '!SASROOT\core\sasmacro'
+-insert sasautos 'C:\Program Files\SAS\bugs'

+-insert sasautos '!SASROOT\core\sasmacro'

+'''

-Step 3: Express the model in WinBUGS language
+Step 3: Express the model in WinBUGS language.
 To implement Bayesian analysis in WinBUGS, we first need to express the models using WinBUGS syntax.
-For a typical WinBUGS program, the model specification part must include two sub-parts: the expression of the model and the choice of prior distributions (Spiegelhalter, Thomas, Best, & Lunn, 2003).
-For the regression model, the codes are given in CODE 2.
+For a typical WinBUGS program, the model specification part must include two subparts: the expression of the model and the choice of prior distributions (Spiegelhalter et al., 2003).
+For the regression model, the codes are given in Code 2.

 All WinBUGS programs start with a keyword model and the whole model specification part needs to be put within a pair of brackets { }.
 The first section of the model specification part can be viewed as the direct translation of the probability form of the model.
-For the regression model in Equation (2), WinBUGS codes for the ith individual were y[i] ~ dnorm(muy[i], Inv\sig2\e), and muy[i] <- b0 + b1\x1[i] + b2\x2[i].
+For the regression model in Equation 2, WinBUGS codes for the ith individual were

+'''

+y[i] \sim dnorm(muy[i], Inv_sig2_e), and muy[i] < -b0 + b1 x1[i] + b2 x2[i].

+'''

-The first line indicates that y[i] had (~) a normal distribution (dnorm) with two arguments: mean muy[i] and precision Inv\sig2\e.
+The first line indicates that y[i] had $(\sim)$ a normal distribution (dnorm) with two arguments: mean muy[i] and precision Inv\sig2\e.
 The precision in the second arguments is the reciprocal of the variance $(1/\sigma_e^2)$ .
-The mean was equal to (<-) the combination of the two predictor x1 and x2 with the regression coefficients b1 and b2.
-Because we had N=1000 individuals, we used a for (i in 1:N) {...} loop to repeat this specification for each individual.
-For is the keyword for a loop. i in 1:N in the parentheses means replacing i using 1, 2, ..., N and then implement everything in the brackets { } following for (i in 1:N).
+The mean was equal to (<-) the combination of the two predictors x1 and x2 with the regression coefficients b1 and b2.
+Because we had N=1,000 individuals, we used a for (i in 1:N){ . . . } loop to repeat this specification for each individual.
+For is the keyword for a loop. i in 1:N in the parentheses means replacing i using 1, 2, . . . , N and then implement everything in the brackets { } following for (i in 1:N).

 In the second section of the model specification part, we need to choose a prior distribution for each parameter in the model.
-For this regression model, there were 4 parameters, b0, b1, b2, and Inv\sig2\e.
-For the regression intercept and regression coefficients, the normal distribution priors with mean 0 and precision 1.0E-6 were specified as bk~dnorm(0, 1.0E-6) with k=0,1,2, which is a widely used non-informative prior (Congdon, 2001, 2003).
-For the precision parameter, a Gamma distribution (dgamma) prior with shape and scale parameter = 1.0E-3 was used Inv\sig2\e~dgamma(1.0E-3, 1.0E-3), which is also a widely used non-informative prior for the variance parameter (Congdon, 2001, 2003).
+For this regression model, there were four parameters, b0, b1, b2, and Inv\sig2\e.
+For the regression intercept and regression coefficients, the normal distribution priors with mean 0 and precision 1.0E-6 were specified as bk~dnorm(0, 1.0E-6) with k = 0,1,2, which is a widely used noninformative prior (Congdon, 2001, 2003).
+For the precision parameter, a Gamma distribution (dgamma) prior with shape and scale parameter = 1.0E-3 was used Inv\sig2\e~dgamma(1.0E-3, 1.0E-3), which is also a widely used noninformative prior for the variance parameter (Congdon, 2001, 2003).
 Finally, we transformed the precision back to the variance.

-By running the codes in CODE 2, the WinBUGS model specification codes for the multiple regression model were saved into a file called 'RegModel.txt'.
+Running the codes in Code 2 saved the WinBUGS model specification codes for the multiple regression model into a file called RegModel.txt.

-Step 4: Configure a SAS program to run WinBUGS

-In this step, we configured a SAS program to create WinBUGS compatible data, construct a staring value file, run WinBUGS, and analyze the MCMC data generated by WinBUGS.
-The following 5 steps can be done in SAS.
+Step 4: Configure a SAS program to run WinBUGS.
+In this step, we configured a SAS program to create WinBUGS compatible data, construct a staring value file, run WinBUGS, and analyze the Morkov chain Monte Carlo (MCMC) data generated by WinBUGS.
+The following five steps can be performed in SAS.